The best accounting software makes it easier to keep good account records of profit and loss, as well as tax

 All this is well presented and generally easy-to-use.
 If you run into trouble, detailed web help and video tutorials are only a click or two away, with the offer of “free unlimited 24/7 telephone and email support” that should help make any newbie comfortable.

 Sage also has a more basic offering called Accounting Start.
-This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it's only $10 per month and could be enough for start-ups as well as small businesses.
+This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it could be enough for start-ups as well as small businesses.

 Choosing an accounting package often involves browsing a complicated comparison table, looking for hidden catches and trying to figure out which is the best product for you.
 Kashoo avoids all that and delivers just about everything you're likely to need.

 Kashoo shines when it comes to multi-currency support, an important feature for today’s global economy.
-It also supports credit card transactions for all the major carriers – Amex, Visa and Mastercard – at a competitive 2.9% plus 0.30 cents transaction fee.
+It also supports credit card transactions for all the major carriers such as Amex, Visa and Mastercard – at a competitive fee.

 You also benefit from unlimited invoices and connections to over 5,000 financial institutions to reconcile accounts online.
 We liked the uncluttered interface of this product, and the dashboard that provides a good summary of your current financial situation at a glance.